 Fund managers are expected to communicate fund investment objectives and policies in a fair, clear and not misleading way.
 In this it is important that investors have clear information and the best possible understanding of the funds they are looking to invest in or are invested in.
 Improved disclosures regarding the use of benchmarks or on what the fund is looking to achieve, can help investors compare funds more easily.
 Guidance surrounding this is included in Policy Statement 19/4.

 In our Meeting Investors’ Expectations thematic review in 2016, we found that while most funds we looked at were invested in line with their stated strategy, some were not being clear with their investors.
 In particular, the funds we came across that were not being clear were closet tracker and closet constrained funds.

 We have followed up on this work using quantitative and qualitative analysis.
 By the end of 2018 we had reviewed 96 funds.
 This included a mix of equity, fixed income and multi-asset funds that had the potential to be closet tracker or closet constrained funds.
 As part of our ongoing supervision of UK authorised funds, we continue to analyse these types of funds to ensure they are being managed appropriately and have adequate disclosures.

 Summary of findings from quantitative and qualitative analysis

-In summary, 20 of these funds were adequately describing how investors’ money was being managed.
+In summary, 25 of these funds were adequately describing how investors’ money was being managed.
 Of the remaining 71 funds, we are working together with firms on 39 of them.
 Many of these funds are likely to update their disclosures to investors in 2019 following the release of Policy Statement 19/4 and 32 funds have already made improvements.
 Often, these fund disclosure changes were not material and only required clarification.
 Overall, £34m in voluntary payments have been made to funds and investors.
 Separately one enforcement investigation has concluded, resulting in a £1.9m fine against one firm.
 One other enforcement investigation is ongoing.